-Buying a duplex, triplex, or fourplex can be a good investment for both investors and residential home buyers.
-Purchasing small multi-unit properties requires some basic understanding of how to locate, finance, and manage multiple units.
-Those activities are only slightly more involved than for buying single-family properties but can lead to a profitable multi-unit investment.
+Buying a duplex, triplex, or fourplex can be a good investment for both investors and residential homebuyers.
+Purchasing small multiunit properties requires some basic understanding of how to locate, finance, and manage multiple units.
+Those activities are only slightly more involved than buying single-family properties but can lead to a profitable multiunit investment.

 Proper financing is one of the most important factors when buying a duplex, triplex, or fourplex.
-LendingOne is a national lender that offers fix and flip loans and 30-year rental loans for multi-unit buildings with rates starting as low as 5.39%.
-You can borrow up to 75% loan-to-value (LTV) ratio.
+CoreVest is a national lender that offers both short- and long-term loans for qualified investors.
+Rates begin at 5% fixed, and you can borrow up to 75% loan-to-value (LTV) ratio.
 Fill out a short contact form, and a representative will get you more details within 24 hours.

-Buying a duplex, triplex, or fourplex can be broken down into 7 steps:
+Buying a duplex, triplex, or fourplex can be broken down into seven steps.

-Whether you learn how to buy a duplex, triplex, or fourplex as an investor or a potential homeowner attempting to offset your mortgage with rental income, buying a small multifamily investment is a bit different than for a single-family property.
+Whether you’re buying a duplex, triplex, or fourplex as an investor or a potential homeowner attempting to offset your mortgage with rental income, buying a small multifamily investment property differs from buying a single-family property.
 Assessing the benefits and downsides at the outset is important in determining if it makes financial sense and if being a landlord is right for you.

-Benefits of Buying a Duplex or Small Multi-Family Building
+Benefits of a Duplex or Small Multifamily Building

-You Can Live in One Unit of a Multi-Family Building and Generate Rental Income
+Live in One Unit and Generate Rental Income

-If you are buying a personal residence, a duplex or other small multi-unit building will provide you with a place to live along with rental income that can be used to pay the mortgage and living expenses.
+If you are looking for a primary residence, buying a fourplex, duplex, or other small multiunit building will provide you with a place to live along with rental income that can be used to pay the mortgage and living expenses.
 You can live in one unit while renting out the others to generate income.

-It is fully possible, particularly with triplexes and quadraplexes that your rental income can pay your entire mortgage and maybe even a bit more.
-In effect, you can purchase a place to live, but have your tenants pay for you to live there as the property increases in value and builds equity.
+It is possible, particularly with triplexes and fourplexes, that rental income can cover the mortgage and possibly other expenses.
+In effect, you can purchase a place to live and have your tenants pay for you to live there as the property increases in value and builds equity.
 Some owners later buy another home to live in and rent out their former residence, increasing profits.

 “There are significant benefits that you can get from buying and living in a duplex, triplex, or fourplex instead of a single-family home.
 For instance, you may be able to use the rental income from the additional units to increase the amount that you can borrow and that rental income can offset a big part of your monthly mortgage payment.
 You can also deduct more of your expenses, such as part of your insurance premium and a portion of your repair bills, as business expenses.”